Listicles

 This technique can be used to create a standalone list of quotes, pieces of advice, favorite tools, or to add quotes to a list you’ve already created.

-The idea here is that you’re teaming up with people that know what they’re talking about.
+The idea here is that you’re teaming up with people who know what they’re talking about.
 Which gives your post instant credibility.

 Exposure.
 Traffic.
 And a link to their blog.